-As a part of our effort in motivating and inspiring the youth of today, REVA University also has instituted awards and prizes to recognize the services of teachers, researchers, scientists, entrepreneurs, social workers and such others who have contributed richly for the development of the society and progress of the country.
-One of such awards instituted by REVA University is 'Life Time Achievement Award' to be awarded to successful personalities who have made a mark in their field of work.
-This award is presented on the occasion of the "Founders' Day Celebration" at REVA University on 6th January every year in the presence of dignitaries, faculty members and students.
+As a part of our effort in motivating and inspiring youth of today, REVA University also has instituted awards and prizes to recognize the services of teachers, researchers, scientists, entrepreneurs, social workers, and such others who have contributed richly for the development of the society and progress of the country.
+One of such awards instituted by REVA University is 'Lifetime Achievement Award' to be awarded to successful personalities who have made mark in their field of work.
+This award is presented on occasion of the "Founders' Day Celebration" of REVA University on 6th January of every year in presence of dignitaries, faculty members and students gathering.
 The first "REVA Lifetime Achievement Award" for the year 2015 has been awarded to Shri.
 Kiran Kumar, Chairman ISRO, followed by Shri.
-Shekhar Gupta, renowned Journalist for the year 2016, Dr. K J Yesudas, renowned playback singer for the year 2017.
-REVA has also introduced the "REVA Award of Excellence" in the year 2017 and the first awardee of this prestigious award is Shri Ramesh Aravind, Actor, Producer, Director, Screen Writer and Speaker.
+Shekhar Gupta, renowned Journalist for the year 2016, Dr K J Yesudas, renowned play back singer for the year 2017.
+REVA also introduced "REVA Award of Excellence" in the year 2017 and the first Awardee of this prestigious award is Shri Ramesh Aravind, Actor, Producer, Director, Screen Writer and Speaker.

-REVA University organizes various cultural programs to promote culture, tradition, ethical and moral values to our students.
+REVA organizes various cultural programs to promote culture, tradition, ethical and moral valuesto our students.
 During such cultural events the students are given opportunities to unfold their hidden talents and motivate them to contribute innovative ideas for the progress of the society.
-One of such cultural events is REVOTHSAVA conducted every year.
+One of such cultural events is REVAMP conducted every year.
 The event not only gives opportunities to students of REVA but also students of other Universities and Colleges.

-During three days of this mega event students participate in debates, quizzes, group discussions, seminars, exhibitions and a variety of cultural events.
-Another important event is the Graduation Day for the final year students of all the programs, wherein, the outgoing students are felicitated and are addressed by eminent personalities to take their future career in a right spirit, to be the good citizens and dedicate themselves to serve the society and make a mark in their respective sphere of activities.
-During this occasion, the students who have achieved top ranks and won medals and prizes in academic, cultural and sports activities are also recognised with awards and prizes.
+During three days of this mega event students participate in debates, Quizzes, Group discussion, Seminars, exhibitions and variety of cultural events.
+Another important event is Shubha Vidaaya, - Graduation Day for the final year students of all the programs, wherein, the outgoing students are felicitated and are addressed by eminent personalities to take their future career in a right spirit, to be the good citizens and dedicate themselves to serve the society and make a mark intheir respective spheres of activities.
+During this occasion, the students who have achieved top ranks and won medals and prizes in academic, cultural and sports activities are also recognized by distributing awards and prizes.
 The founders have also instituted medals and prizes for sports achievers every year.
-The physical education department conducts regular yoga classes everyday for students, faculty members, administrative staff and their family members and organises yoga camps for villagers in the vicinity.
+The physical education department conducts regular yoga classes every day to students, faculty members, administrative staff and their family members and organizes yoga camps for villagers around.
 Recognizing the fast growth of the university and its quality in imparting higher education, the BERG (Business Excellence and Research Group), Singapore has awarded BERG Education Award 2015 to REVA University under Private Universities category.
-The University has also been honoured with many more such honours and recognitions.
+The University has also been honored with many more such honors and recognitions.